bsquizz/ocdeployer/README.md

 ### Secrets

 By default, `ocdeployer` will attempt to import secrets from the project `secrets` in OpenShift as well as by looking for secrets in the `./secrets` local directory.
-You can also use `--secrets-src-project` to copy secrets into your project from a different project in OpenShift, or use `--secrets-local-dir` to load secrets from Openshift config files in a directory.
+You can also use `--secrets-src-project` to copy secrets into your project from a different project in OpenShift, or use `--secrets-local-dir` to load secrets from OpenShift config files in a different directory.

+If you set `--secrets-src-project` to be the same as the destination namespace, this effectively causes ocdeployer to simply validate that the secret is present in that namespace.

-Any .yaml/.json files you place in the `secrets-local-dir` will be parsed and secrets will be pulled out of them and imported.
+Any `.yaml`/`.json` files you place in the `secrets-local-dir` will be parsed and secrets will be pulled out of them and imported.
-The files can contain a single secret OR a list of resources
+The files can contain a single secret (`kind: Secret`) OR a list of resources (`kind: List`)

-An example secret .yaml configuration:
+An example secret `.yaml` file:
 ```
 apiVersion: v1
 data: